 By questing hard, the players should be able to clear this quest stage in under 3 turns.
 Prioritize willpower above all else, and even sacrifice characters for combat if you really have to.
 If you run out of cards during your final round, remember that you aren’t eliminated until the end of the round.
-So you can still take the larger enemies engaged with you, and soak their attacks.
-In a multiplayer game, not all players might make it to the end, but if only 1 player makes it, then everyone wins!
+So you can still take the larger enemies engaged with you and soak their attacks.
+Not all players might make it to the end in a multiplayer game, but if only 1 player makes it, then everyone wins!
 After the 25th point of progress is placed on this quest stage, the players win and have found their way into Mordor.
 They must now traverse the region of Nurn in order to find Ulchor.

 The Encounter deck

 - The encounter deck consists out of 36 cards in Normal mode.
 This gets reduced to just 27 cards in Easy mode.

 - The chances of hitting a shadow effect are 53% in Normal mode and 56% in Easy mode.
 These shadow effects also often tend to discard cards from the top of your deck, so the more you can avoid, the better.